Sterling Entertainment Group: Products

 Most of the products produced by Sterling Entertainment Group were VHS and DVD releases of films, cartoons and TV series that are now in the public domain, original productions and exclusive licenses, as well as a full line of music and computer software.

 Under their UAV Gold banner, Sterling (which was known as UAV at the time) also distributed original production animated fairy tale and classic literature adaptations, acting as mockbusters often released around the time of more popular and widely known theatrical releases by Disney and other major studios.
 This attempt was not used by other generic companies due to their tendencies against plagiarism (owing to GoodTimes Entertainment being sued by Disney after releasing their version of Aladdin).
-Notable releases included The Secret of the Hunchback, The Secret of Anastasia, Young Pocahontas, The Secret of Mulan, Moses: Egypt's Great Prince, The Adventures of Tarzan, and Hans Christian Andersen's The Little Mermaid (originally released in Japan in 1975, and edited to remove approximately two minutes of footage containing shots of topless nudity in 2001).
+Notable releases included The Secret of the Hunchback, The Secret of Anastasia, Young Pocahontas, The Secret of Mulan, Moses: Egypt's Great Prince, and The Adventures of Tarzan.
+Sterling also released a non-mockbuster animated film The Night Before Christmas in Cartoontown during that same period.

 UAV also had the exclusive licenses for the entire MTM Enterprises library which included The Mary Tyler Moore Show, Hill Street Blues and The White Shadow.
 They also distributed many public domain episodes of TV series, including The Beverly Hillbillies, The Dick Van Dyke Show, The Andy Griffith Show and The Lucy Show.
 Sterling also released VHS tapes and DVDs of DIC Entertainment shows beginning in 2003.